richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

 ### Sentinel-2 satellite imagery

 Sentinel-2 is one of the Earth observation satellite missions operated through the Copernicus Program under the European Space Agency (ESA).
-The Sentinel-2, launched in 2015, on-board satellites that carry sensors collecting optical imagery of differing native resolutions at a planetary scale.
+The Sentinel-2, launched in 2015, carries a multispectral instrument that collects optical imagery of differing native resolutions at a planetary scale.
 The table below describes the spectral bands of Sentinel-2, including the key use and spatial resolution.